Tofacitinib

 If you stop or delay your tofacitinib treatment, your disease may get worse.
 Keep taking your treatment, unless advised by your rheumatologist to stop or unless serious side effects occur (see Side effects).

 If you stop tofacitinib for any reason you must contact your rheumatologist.
-Failure to do so may mean that your treatment may no longer be subsidised.
+Failure to do so may mean that your treatment may no longer be funded.

 • Tofacitinib will only be given if your disease is active and if standard treatments have not worked.

-• It will only be kept going if it helps your condition.
-This will be checked around 12 weeks after the start of treatment.
+• Tofacitinib will only be continued if it helps your condition.
+This will be checked around 12-16 weeks after the start of treatment.

 How is tofacitinib taken?

 Tofacitinib is taken by mouth in tablet form.
-The tablet should be swallowed whole do not crush or break the tablet.
+The tablet should be swallowed whole do not crush, break or chew the tablet.

 When should it be taken?